-An area mapped on State Planning Policy 2/10 Kona Conservation in South East Queensland DL Koan Prefection Area Koala Habitat Values maps as:
+An area mapped on State Planning Policy 2/10: Koala Conservation in South East Queensland, SEQ Koala Protection Area Koala Habitat Values maps as:

-- " bushland habitat - " having high and medium value sumable for rehabilitation habitat types.
+- " bushland habitat - " having high and medium value suitable for rehabilitation habitat types.

-Legally binding mechanis
+Legally binding mechanism

-As defined in the Queensland overnment Environmental Offset Policy (EPA).
+As defined in the Queensland Government Environmental Offset Policy (EPA).

-Non viable areas of remnant vegetation containing endangered regional ecosystems a happed corridor within or external to the UDA including State and local government corridor proping)
+Non viable areas of remnant vegetation containing endangered regional ecosystems

-Areas of remnant vegetation containing endangered regional ecosystems as shown on the regional propage ment Act 1999 that:
+Areas of remnant vegetation containing endangered regional ecosystems as shown on the regional ecosystem map prepared under the Vegetation Management Act 1999 that:

-- " are smaller than that

-- " are not connected to:

-other remnal, or hen value regrowth common value v

-- other remnandor N2 n value regrowth communities

-- waterbody

-a e not confirmed endangered communities located within a:

-- State or Regional Corridor - Local Government Strategic Biodiversity Corridor - Adjacent to a Protected Area Estate - " has become, or is likely to become, isolated or fragmented as a result of the surrounding land use pattern and - " has greater than 50 per cent weed species through the understorey and ground layer.
+- " are smaller than 5ha - " are not connected to: - " other remnant or high value regrowth communities - " a watercourse or waterbody - " a mapped corridor within or external to the PDA (including State and local government corridor mapping) - are not confirmed endangered communities located within a: - " State or Regional Corridor - " Local Government Strategic Biodiversity Corridor - " Adjacent to a Protected Area Estate - " has become, or is likely to become, isolated or fragmented as a result of the surrounding land use pattern and - " has greater than 50 per cent weed species through the understorey and ground layer.